Criminal Defense

 Sexual battery, often referred to as sexual assault or rape, is among the most serious criminal charges under Florida law.
 A conviction can lead to devastating consequences, including lengthy prison sentences and mandatory registration as a sex offender.
 If you’ve been charged with sexual battery, it’s essential to act quickly and secure an experienced criminal defense attorney who can fight for your rights and freedom.

 At Metcalf Falls, Criminal Defense Attorneys, P.A., we understand the gravity of these charges and the fear and uncertainty you may be feeling.
 Our dedicated legal team is here to provide a robust defense tailored to the specific details of your case.
-Contact us today at (813) 856-1601 for a free consultation.
+Contact us today at (813) 258-4800 for a free consultation with our Tampa sex crime lawyers.

 What Is Sexual Battery Under Florida Law?